bloominstituteoftechnology/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 ## Examples

 What data storytelling example inspires you?
-A lot of stuff from SlateStarCodex.com and Gwern.net.
-I can't think of an example at the moment but I'll find one.
+- A lot of stuff from SlateStarCodex.com:  https://slatestarcodex.com/2019/05/14/age-gaps-and-birth-order-effects/

 Could you do a new hypothesis, for the same question?
+- Check the general distribution of sibling ages.
+It probably differs significantly from the one shown in his results.

 Could you do a new question, for the same topic?
+- Does personality correlate with birth order?

 Could you do a new topic, with the same "style"?

 ## Data